10 Foods that are Always in My House

 5) Greens.
 Another superfood filled with antioxidants, vitamins and minerals.
 I always have kale, Swiss chard, or collard greens on hand.
 I also eat spinach and beet greens (often together) regularly.
 I keep raw mixed salad greens around for a quick lunchtime salad; I especially love peppery arugula, and watercress has some amazing superfood benefits.

-6) Gelatin.
-I add healing gelatin to smoothies and puddings.
+6) Collagen.
+I add it to smoothies.
 It’s amazing for skin, hair, joint, and gut health.
-Read more amazing benefits and find my go-to recipe here.
+Read more amazing benefits here.

 7) Smoked salmon or lox.
 I can get wild smoked salmon from my corner market, and it’s great over a mixed green salad with avocado for the fastest-to-assemble lunch if I don’t have time to cook.
 It lasts for several days, so I can eat it with cucumber for a snack, or with raw kraut and avocado for a quick breakfast too.
 Super high in those anti-inflammatory omega 3s.